 How To Access The Palmetto Amateur Radio Club's Repeater IRLP Link System

-Node Number 7740 on the 146.850 Repeater
+Node Number 7740 on the 146.860 Repeater

 Node Number 4022 on the 442.250 Repeater

 - Then send the touch tones you need to connect where you want to go to.

 - DO NOT CALL CQ, remember your on a repeater not HF.

 - Now LISTEN, LISTEN, LISTEN!!

-enter the code to bring down the link.
+- If not, enter the code to bring down the link.

-callsign, and say that you are clear the IRLP.
+- Then give your call sign, and say that you are clear of the IRLP.

 If anyone wants to connect who is not a club member, just ask for a club repeater

 control operator, and we will be glad to connect you.